ArvidSilverlock/bitbuffer/README.md

 - read(buffer, offset, width)
 - write(buffer, offset, value, width)

-- fastread(buffer, offset, width)
+- readlittle(buffer, offset, width)
-- fastwrite(buffer, offset, value, width)
+- writelittle(buffer, offset, value, width)

 The offset that each function requires is a 0 indexed *bit* `offset`, the `width` is also in bits, which can range from 1-48, the `value` is an unsigned integer.

-In most cases, like creating your own data from scratch, `fastread` and `fastwrite` would work fine, but when importing data generated externally, like for an LZW algorithm, or base64 decoder, `fastread` and `fastwrite` will most likely not read the data properly (due to the endian of `buffer`s being incorrect), only difference between these functions is the endian they use when storing data.

-I'm not really too sure how to explain this properly, a more appropriate name for these functions would likely incorporate what endian they uses, like `bigread` and `littleread`, but these feel too verbose..?
-Again, I'm unsure.
+`read` and `write` use big endian, whereas `readlittle` and `writelittle` use little endian. `readlittle` and `writelittle` are faster than their big endian counterparts as roblox's `buffer` objects seemingly use little endian on the byte scale, therefore less manipulation of the buffers is required.
+I'm not all too sure on any of this, as I'm not educated on the subject of endianness.

 ## Base Conversion API